PerfectoMobileSA/TravisSample/README.md

 * This project contains a .travis.yml file  which will help Travis webhooks to listen for git updates.
 * It will also print the suite level report at the end of execution.
 * The current build status of Travis in github will be showcased in readme.md file.
 More info [here](https://docs.travis-ci.com/user/status-images/)

+Kindly reach out to [Professional Services](https://www.perfecto.io/services/professional-services-implementation) team of Perfecto to implement this in your Organization.